EnjoyBacon7/openrag_ghworkflow/ansible/README.md

 This directory contains Ansible playbooks and scripts to automatically set up the OpenRAG environment on one or more servers.

+These scripts are designed for installation on fresh production servers.

 ## Features

 - **Automated Docker installation**